 Maybe it’s me, but referencing EntityFramework nuget packages in my application, just to make the tooling in Visual Studio happy, doesn’t sound like a good solution.

-After some fiddling, I came up with a solution where I move my data access code into a separate console application project, then reference that project, from my application, just like it was a class library.
+After some fiddling, I came up with a solution where I move my data access code into a separate console application project, then reference that project just like it was a class library.
 I know, that seems weird, at first, but it’s perfectly legal to do, in .NET.
 In fact, that little trick gets you about 80% of the way towards an application that’s blissfully unaware of EntityFramework.
 As long as you remember to set the console project as the “start project”, in Visual Studio, before you try to work with migrations, everyone is happy.

 There is one issue left though.
 It’s an edge case, to be sure, but for me, it’s an important one.
 You see, I have several projects that need to be able to work with more than one type of database.
 For instance, I have microservices that usually work with SQLServer, but also need to support SQLite, or occasionally, even work with an in-memory database.
 For those projects, having all the migrations in a single project is still stupidly difficult.
 I knew I needed to put each set of migrations into a different console application, but, I didn’t want to duplicate any of the other code (data context, entities, etc), unless I absolutely had to.